YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 **ON**

 Records subsequent database updates in that journal file.
 MUPIP SET -JOURNAL=ON must include either BEFORE_IMAGES or NOBEFORE_IMAGES in the accompanying journal-option-list.
-By default YottaDB/GT.M sets journal operation to BEFORE_IMAGE if this command changes the database replication state (refer to Chapter 7: “Database Replication” for more information) from OFF to ON and JOURNAL=NOBEFORE_IMAGE is not specified.
+By default YottaDB sets journal operation to BEFORE_IMAGE if this command changes the database replication state (refer to `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_ for more information) from OFF to ON and JOURNAL=NOBEFORE_IMAGE is not specified.

 .. note::
-   ON keyword works only on previously ENABLEd regions.
-YottaDB/GT.M ignores ON if Journaling is DISABLEd.
+   The ON keyword works only on previously ENABLEd regions.
+YottaDB ignores ON if Journaling is DISABLEd.
 In other words, an ENable / DISable is like the power switch on the back of many television sets and ON/OFF is like the ON/OFF on the remote control.
 The ON/OFF on the remote control works only when the power switch on the back of the television set is enabled.

 If the current generation journal file is damaged/missing, MUPIP SET -JOURNAL=ON implicitly turns off journaling for the specified region, creates a new journal file with no back pointers to the prior generation journal file, and turns journaling back on.
 Further, if replication is enabled, MUPIP SET -JOURNAL=ON temporarily switches the replication WAS_ON state in the time window when MUPIP SET command turns off journaling and returns normal as long as it operates out of the journal pool buffer and doesn't need to reference the damaged journal file(s).
 During this operation, MUPIP SET -JOURNAL=ON also sends the PREJNLLINKCUT message for the region to the application and the operator log.
 While this operation ensures that journaling continues even if the current generation journal file is damaged/missing, creating a new journal file with no back pointers creates a discontinuity with the previous journal files.
-Therefore, YottaDB/FIS recommends taking a database backup at the earliest convenience because a MUPIP RECOVER/ROLLBACK will not be able to go back past this discontinuity.
+Therefore, YottaDB recommends taking a database backup at the earliest convenience because a MUPIP RECOVER/ROLLBACK will not be able to go back past this discontinuity.
 Also, consider switching the journal files on all regions in the instance (with REGION "*") to ensure the RECOVER/ROLLBACK for other regions remains unaffected.

 The default for SET -JOURNAL= is ON.